Jump Ahead To:

 Homes in the Arts District

-Summerlin is a 22,500-acre, master-planned community that sits west of Downtown Las Vegas.
+Summerlin is a 22,500-acre, master-planned community that sits 10 miles west of downtown Las Vegas.
 It encompasses a few smaller communities, and its expansive area is home to several parks, dozens of schools, and nine golf courses.
 Summerlin is most popular among higher-income families and professionals who can afford this very beautiful corner of Las Vegas.
 Despite the price tag, Summerlin is rapidly growing and has recently had an influx of young residents.

-Since Summerlin sits separate from the bustle of Downtown, it provides a quiet getaway for its residents.
+Since Summerlin sits separate from the bustle of downtown, it provides a quiet getaway for its residents.
 The area is home to some of the best schools in the valley, and it’s considered one of the safest neighborhoods in Las Vegas.
 Commuting into the city for work or for a night on the town is still easy for Summerlin locals.

 But many like to stay home and enjoy their neighborhood’s immense outdoor activities.
 After all, they’ve snagged a spot that the rest of Las Vegas envies.
 Why leave it?